angular/angular/aio/content/guide/router.md

 {@a basics}

-## Generate an app with routing enabled
+## Generate an application with routing enabled

-The following command uses the Angular CLI to generate a basic Angular app with an app routing module, called `AppRoutingModule`, which is an NgModule where you can configure your routes.
+The following command uses the Angular CLI to generate a basic Angular application with an application routing module, called `AppRoutingModule`, which is an NgModule where you can configure your routes.
-The app name in the following example is `routing-app`.
+The application name in the following example is `routing-app`.

 <code-example language="none" class="code-shell">
-  ng new routing-app --routing
+  ng new routing-application --routing
 </code-example>

 When generating a new app, the CLI prompts you to select CSS or a CSS preprocessor.